jabirali/geneus/README.md

 The executables will then end up in the project subfolder `bin`.
 See the [documentation][docs] for more information on how to use these.

+Before running any simulations, it's recommended that you add

+	ulimit -s unlimited

+to your shell config (e.g. `~/.bashrc`).
+If not, limitations in stack size may result in crashes if you attempt to multiple simulations in parallel.

 ## Differences from v1
 In contrast to GENEUS v1, this branch only supports a single `cmake` build type, a single platform (Ubuntu x86-64), and a single compiler (GFortran).